althonos/pyrodigal/paper/paper.md

 extremely efficient and relatively easy to compile on different platforms.
 However, the only way to use Prodigal is through an executable making it inconvenient for less knowledgeable bioinformaticians only familiar with the Python language.
+In addition to the hassle caused by the invocation of the executable from Python code, the distribution of Python programs relying on Prodigal is also problematic, since they now require an external binary that cannot be installed from the [Python Package Index](https://pypi.org) (PyPI).

-In this work we present Pyrodigal, a Python module implemented in Cython that binds to the Prodigal internals, resulting in identical predictions and similar performance through a friendly object-oriented interface.
+To address these issues, we developed Pyrodigal, a Python module implemented in Cython [@Cython] that binds to the Prodigal internals, resulting in identical predictions and similar performance through a friendly object-oriented interface.
 The predicted genes are returned as Python objects, with properties for retrieving confidence scores or coordinates, and methods for translating the gene sequence.
+Prodigal is compiled from source and statically linked into a compiled Python extension, which allows installing it with a single `pip install` command, even on a target machine that requires compilation.

-Pyrodigal has already been used as the initial ORF finding method in several domains, including biosynthetic gene cluster prediction [@GECCO:2021], prophage identification [@PhageBoost:2021, @hafeZ:2021], and pangenome analysis [@AlphaMine:2021].
+Pyrodigal has already been used as the initial ORF finding method in several domains, including biosynthetic gene cluster prediction [@GECCO:2021], prophage identification [@PhageBoost:2021; @hafeZ:2021], and pangenome analysis [@AlphaMine:2021].

 <!-- # Improvements